Radek Faksa scores in return, Stars beat defending Stanley Cup champ Golden Knights 2-1 in Game 7

 Dallas goalie Jake Oettinger had 21 saves in his second Game 7 victory.
 He also had the Stars’ only penalty, though they killed that off after he was called for tripping Ivan Barbashev in front of the net midway through the third.

-“The last period was a clinic.
-Just so proud of the guys of how we responded,” Oettinger said.
-"It’s a long playoffs and you’re going to need different guys to step up at different times.
-A lot of hockey left so hopefully a lot more heroes.
-It’s going to be a run ride.”

-The Stars, the No. 1 seed in the West, move on to play well-rested Colorado in the second round.
-Game 1 is in Dallas on Tuesday night, a week after the Avalanche wrapped up their series against Winnipeg with a Game 5 victory.
+The Stars, the No. 1 seed in the West, move on to play well-rested Colorado in the second round with the first two games in Dallas.
+The Avalanche wrapped up their series against Winnipeg with a Game 5 victory Tuesday night.

 Brett Howden scored for Vegas, which couldn’t pull off another series winner in Dallas, where last year the Knights wrapped up the Western Conference Final with a win in Game 6.
 Hill had 22 saves in his third game of this series after Logan Thompson started the first four.